 Note that the Rogers Centre is still lit in blue,

 the color of both the Jays and the Argos.

 Toronto has quite a few very tall actual "buildings."
 First Canadian Place has been the nation's tallest building since it opened in 1976, 978 feet high, northwest corner of King & Bay Streets.
 There are 9 other buildings in excess of 700 feet, including, sadly, one built by Donald Trump and named for himself.
 Commerce Court North, built in the Art Deco style in 1930, was the tallest building in Canada until 1962, at 476 feet, but is now dwarfed by the 784-foot Commerce Court West, a far less interesting structure that went up in 1972.

 Being outside the U.S., there are no Presidential Libraries in Canada.
 The nation's Prime Ministers usually don't have that kind of equivalent building.
-Of Canada's 23 Prime Ministers, 15 are dead, but only one is buried in Toronto: William Lyon Mackenzie King, who led the government on and off from 1926 to 1950, longer than anyone, and is buried at Mount Pleasant Cemetery.
-375 Mount Pleasant Road, Yonge Street Line to St. Clair, then 74 Bus.
+Of Canada's 23 Prime Ministers, 15 are dead, but only one is buried in Toronto: William Lyon Mackenzie King, who led the government on and off from 1926 to 1950, longer than anyone, and, like Charlie Conacher, is buried at Mount Pleasant Cemetery.

 There have been plenty of TV shows set in Toronto, but most Americans wouldn't know them, so I won't list their filming locations.
 Probably the most familiar, due to its being shown on PBS, is Degrassi Junior High and its related series.
 Recently, ABC ran the Toronto-based cop series Rookie Blue.